BritishBambi/pp3-python/README.md

 The play again function is called whenever the game ends.
 This can either be a game over or a win state.
 When run, input is given to the user and they are asked to enter 1 or 2 to represent playing the game again or exiting the program.

-* If the user types 1(yes) then the game_start is called again, skipping out the initial intro and getting right to the input again.
+* If the user types 1(yes) then choice_1 is called again, skipping out the initial intro and getting right to the input again.
+This also skips asking the user if they are ready to play as they have already declared intrest in playing again.
+At the same time the ghillie dictionary is updated correctly.

 * If the user types 2(no) then the game has a quick goodbye message and the program ends.